dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 3. Expanding the Events to the Edges
     Extending the events out as far as you can in either direction is another great way of `catching missing requirements`.
-Constantly ask what then? or how did you get there? questios to expand the edges of an event.
+Constantly ask what then? or how did you get there? questions to expand the edges of an event.

 4. Documenting Commands
     Once we have a number of these events on the wall, we might ask: “`What`